sys4/automx/README.md

 # automx

-This is automx, a mail client account configuration service. automx combines various autoconfiguration techniques in one webservice.
+This is automx, a mail client account configuration service. automx has been deprecated in favor of a complete rewrite, which resides as automx2 on gitlab.

-## Mailclients
-automx can provision Outlook, Thunderbird, iOS devices and other clients that support either Microsoft's autodiscover mechanism or Mozilla's autoconfig.

-## Backends
-automx can either statically or dynamically generate email account information using various backends.
-It supports reading individual account configuration from LDAP, SQL and SCRIPT.

 ## What's next?